scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 repositories, often hosted on websites such as GitHub :cite:`GitHub_undated-wa` or Bitbucket :cite:`Atlassian_undated-ra`.
 These sites are home to tens of thousands of repositories containing the computational work for research, education, development, and general communication.
-Best-practices in development already dictate storing the requirements needed (in text files such as ``environment.yml``) along with the code itself (which often lives in document structures such as Jupyter Notebooks or RMarkdown files).
+Best practices in development already dictate storing the requirements needed (in text files such as ``environment.yml``) along with the code itself (which often lives in document structures such as Jupyter Notebooks or RMarkdown files).
 As a result, in many cases the repository already contains all the information needed to build the required environment.

 Binder’s solution to this is a lightweight tool called “repo2docker” :cite:`Project_Jupyter_Contributors2017-no`.
-It is an open-source command line tool that converts code repositories into a Docker image suitable for running with JupyterHub.
+It is an open source command line tool that converts code repositories into a Docker image suitable for running with JupyterHub.
 Repo2docker:

 1. is called with a single argument, a path to a git repository, and optionally